 All University bedrooms have the following as standard:

-- A bed (beds are single except in premier en-suite rooms which have 4ft or double beds)
+- A bed (beds are single, except in en-suite plus rooms which have 3/4 size beds and en-suite superior which are either 3/4 size or double)

 - A bedside cabinet